WLAN-Pi/wlanpi-webui/CONTRIBUTING.md

 To get the greatest chance of helpful responses, please observe the following additional notes.

+## Before You Start

+To increase the chances of Pull Request (PR) approval, first, talk to one of the core [WLAN Pi](https://github.com/WLAN-Pi/) [team members](https://github.com/orgs/WLAN-Pi/people).

+Aligning your ideas with the project team (before doing the work) will save everybody's time.

 ## Questions

 The GitHub issue tracker is for *bug reports* and *feature requests*.
 Please do